jie3liao/MyTest/testing/readme.txt

 Go to the project directory "testing".
 Run: mvn clean verify -Dcucumber.filter.tags="@CreateAccount" The Maven version used for testing is "3.6.3".
-The Jave version used for testing is "8" and "11".
+The Java version used for testing is "8" and "11".